 - Association Rules

-Identifies the pattern of association within the data.

-- Oracle Machine Learning for SQL User's Guide
+- Oracle Data Mining User's Guide

 - Frequent Itemsets

-Learn about frequent itemsets and support.
+Learn about Frequent Itemsets and Support.

-14.5.3 Confidence
+11.5.3 Confidence

 The confidence of a rule indicates the probability of both the antecedent and the consequent appearing in the same transaction.